 As well as the medications there is the cosmetic side

 - in addition to taking hormones, as soon as possible most Trans women aspire to have some cosmetic surgery.
 In the case of many non-Asian T-girls, this is often called feminine facial surgery or “FFS”.
 This may be more invasive and radical than that endured by Ladyboys or Trans-pinay who may already have relatively feminine features.
 For non-Asians, FFS can include shaving the brow arches above the eyes, restructuring noses, shaving Adam’s apples, reshaping chins and cheeks, and so on.
 Yes, Asian T-girls will need to do some of these cosmetic procedures but, usually, not as extensively;

 - finally, in this stage of the T-girls surgery, she will almost certainly want breast enhancement surgery.
 Breast growth due to taking hormones is invariably not enough and so most Transgender women will have B or C cup silicone-gel implants—above or below the chest muscle as desired.

-Hopefully, after reading this, you will get a better understanding of the journeys of many of the T-girls on MyTransgenderCupid.
+Hopefully, after reading this, you will get a better understanding of the journeys of many of the transgender women on MyTransgenderCupid.
 There may be some variations but most Trans journeys are very similar!